 Rapid tech changes create changes in the meaning of work and the relationship an employee has with an employer.
 Finally, rapid tech changes create exponential changes in the strategies and jobs that HR, recruiting, and staffing professionals engage in.

 Change is happening right now.
 Very very quickly.
 It’s hard to grasp this.
 As humans, we have a hard time understanding exponential change.
 Did you know that if you fold a piece of paper 50 times it goes to the moon and back?

 Physicist Albert A. Bartlett said it best, “The greatest shortcoming of the human race is our inability to understand the exponential function.”

 Approach digital transformation in a changing world

 Overcome this shortcoming and switch to an exponential view rather than a linear view on the rate of change we’re experiencing.
 Think through how you’re approaching digital transformation at your company.

 HR leaders, what are you doing to make processes more efficient?
 How are you dealing with the changes in the workforce?
 How are you adapting to the changing nature of work?

 Staffing leaders, what are you doing to create a competitive advantage?
 How are you creating a more consumer-like experience for candidates?
 How are you leveraging the exponentially more powerful technology of this year to gain an advantage over competitors who still plan using a linear mindset?

-It’s time we stopped laughing off the rate of change and accounted for it in the way we approach digital transformation.
+It’s time we stopped laughing off the rate of change and accounted for it in the way we approach digital transformation and recruiting artificial intelligence.
 Things are changing faster than ever before, and they’re only going to change even faster tomorrow.